banner

 IMG_20230801_232659

-Without closing the chassis, power on the machine to check for any issues:
+Without closing the chassis, power it on to check for any issues:

 IMG_20230801_233423